Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual

 Finally, \citet{DBLP:conf/sigir/ZhaoWXSFC24} perform two separate diffusion processes: one for user embeddings and one for item embeddings, using each denoised embedding as guidance for the other diffusion process.

 However, as discussed, diffusion models rely on several specific assumptions, which makes their application to new domains nontrivial, including recommendation systems with their unique data characteristics and semantics.
-As we will discuss in detail in Section~\ref{subsec:DDMP-critical}, this adaptation raises several fundamental concerns, including \emph{(i)} a mismatch between the generative goals of DDPMs and the nature of offline evaluation in recommender systems, \emph{(ii)} the use of overly constrained guidance signals that reduce generative flexibility, and \emph{(iii)} questionable assumptions about the type of noise present in user interaction data.
+As we will discuss in detail in Section~\ref{subsec:DDMP-critical}, the adaptation of DDPMs for recommendation task in the papers analyzed in this work seems surprising and raises several fundamental concerns, including \emph{(i)} a mismatch between the generative goals of DDPMs and the nature of offline evaluation in recommender systems, \emph{(ii)} the use of overly constrained guidance signals that reduce generative flexibility, and \emph{(iii)} questionable assumptions about the type of noise present in user interaction data.